Lennix/HappyAuction/readme.txt

 - Always check function return status!
 Yes they can fail sometimes like when normal operation is interupted by some battle.net error.
 In which case use haSetLogin to enable automatic relogin.
+- Always test new scripts without haBuyout or haBid to avoid losing gold.
+I use haAlert in their place to show a popup when a buy/bid would occur.
 - Use haSetGlobalDelay() to slow everything down (fastest by default!)
 - If functions are ever deprecated they will remain available for several updates before being removed permanently.
+- If using unicode text save your script file in UTF8 format (most text editors should support this)

 SCRIPTING REFERENCE